matuzo/HTMHell/hell/adventcalendar/2024/4/index.md

 The relevant part for you to know here is that the size of the [Initial Containing Block (ICB)](https://github.com/web-platform-tests/interop-2022-viewport/blob/main/explainers/icb.md) is based on the Layout Viewport – more specifically the Small Layout Viewport – and that the Viewport Units are based on the size of the ICB.

-If you prefere reading, there are also [a bunch of explainers](https://github.com/web-platform-tests/interop-2022-viewport/blob/main/explainers/README.md) for you to review.
+If you prefer reading, there are also [a bunch of explainers](https://github.com/web-platform-tests/interop-2022-viewport/blob/main/explainers/README.md) for you to review.

 ## The `interactive-widget` keyword in the viewport meta tag